Cushione/fantastic-news/README.md

 ## Latest News
 ![Latest Article](assets/docs/features/latest-news.png)
 - At the top of the homepage, the user can find the latest published article.
-- The article is full-width, shows the title, cover image and a small preview of the content.
+- The article is full-width and shows the title, cover image, and a small preview of the content.
 - It also shows the date and time of publishing and the number of likes and comments, if there are any.
-- The latest article stands out compared to the rest of the articles on the page, since the latest news are the most interesting for new and returning users.
+- The latest article stands out compared to the rest of the articles on the page since the latest news is the most interesting for new and returning users.
 - When a new story is posted, the previous latest article moves down into the main article list.

 ## Main Article List
 ![Main Article List](assets/docs/features/main-article-list.png)
-- Underneath the latest news, taking about two thirds of the width, lies the main article list.
+- Underneath the latest news, taking about two-thirds of the width, lies the main article list.
 - The list is paginated, showing four articles on every page.
 - Every article in the list shows a title and cover image of the article.
 - It also shows the date and time of publishing and the number of likes and comments, if there are any.